apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 `HoodieTable` is one of the core abstractions of Hudi, which defines operations such as `insert`, `upsert`, and `bulkInsert` supported by the table.
 Take `upsert` as an example, the input data is changed from the original `JavaRDD<HoodieRecord> inputRdds` to `I records`, and the runtime `JavaSparkContext jsc` is changed to `HoodieEngineContext context`.

-From the class annotations, we can see that `T, I, K, O` represent the load data type, input data type, primary key type and output data type of Hudi operation respectively.
+From the class annotations, we can see that `T, I, K, O` represents the load data type, input data type, primary key type and output data type of Hudi operation respectively.
 These generics will run through the entire abstraction layer.

 ### 2) HoodieEngineContext